Embed This Data

-Kenya’s economic freedom score is 57.1, making its economy the 111th freest in the 2014 Index.
-Its score has increased by 1.2 points since last year, with notable advancements in trade freedom, labor freedom, and monetary freedom outweighing declines in business freedom and freedom from corruption.
-Kenya is ranked 17th out of 46 countries in the Sub-Saharan Africa region, and its overall score is below the world average but above the regional average.
+Kenya’s economic freedom score is 55.6, making its economy the 122nd freest in the 2015 Index.
+Its score is down by 1.5 points from last year, with an improvement in freedom from corruption outweighed by declines in five of the 10 economic freedoms, including trade freedom, business freedom, and the control of government spending.
+Kenya is ranked 23rd out of 46 countries in the Sub-Saharan Africa region, and its overall score is just above the regional average.

-The top individual income and corporate tax rates are 30 percent.
-Other taxes include a value-added tax (VAT) and a tax on interest.
-The overall tax burden is equal to 20.1 percent of gross domestic income.
-Government spending amounts to 29 percent of the domestic economy.
-Public debt has edged down to 48 percent of GDP.
-The new government has focused on capital gains tax enforcement to boost revenue.
+The top individual and corporate income tax rates are 30 percent.
+Other taxes include a value-added tax and a tax on interest.
+Total tax revenues are equivalent to 20.1 percent of gross domestic product.
+Government expenditures equal 30.5 percent of Kenya’s GDP, and government debt is equal to 50 percent of annual output.

 Implementation of reforms to enhance regulatory efficiency has been uneven.
 Launching a firm still takes 10 procedures and 30 days, and completing licensing requirements takes a month.
 The public sector is the main source of employment, and the informal economy employs much of the labor force.
 The government still regulates prices through subsidies, agricultural marketing boards, and state-owned enterprises.